Determine whether each statement is true or false. If false, tell... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Determine whether each statement is true or false.
 If false, tell why.
-Use a calculator for Exercises 39 and 42.
-1 tan² 60° = sec² 60°
+See Example 4. tan² 60° + 1 = sec² 60°

 Verified Solution